YOUSU198/DDD/Workflow-Checklists.md

 2. Verify that you can download the app (Windows, macOS, Linux, Stand Alone)
 3. Once downlaoded and installed, ensure that the expiry notice has been updated
     1. As of May 6th, 2018, the expiration date is set to July 24th, 2018

+###Right click
+1. Open up the desktop App
+2. Ensure that when you right click items, you are given a menu for the appropriate TransactionActions

 ---
 ## URL Redirects